QED-92/cyber-security/modules/nmap/nmap.md

 | ----------------- | -------------------------------- |
 | `-sV`             | `Service and version detection`  |
 | `-O`              | `Operating system detection`     |

+OS detection requires at least one open and one closed port to be reliable.

 **Example:**